Frequently Asked Skip Hire Questions

 What size skip should I get?

 Skips must not be overloaded.
-The contents in the skip must not exceed the fill level.
-This isn’t our own rule to get you to hire a bigger skip – it’s the law!
-The reason for this is that although we net every skip before moving, if the skip is overloaded items could still dislodge and cause injury to pedestrians or motorists.
-It may also be too heavy for the lorry to legally lift.
+It is a legal requirement that the skip contents must not exceed the fill level.
+All skips are netted before moving but if it is overloaded, items could still dislodge and cause injury to pedestrians or motorists.
+It may also be too heavy for the lorry to lift.
 See our Skip Size Guide for more information.

 When can you deliver the skip?